 Catheter or catheter set

-Sterile lubricant with auxiliary desinfecting properties, such as Endosgel®, or a lubricant with an additional local anaesthetic, such as Instillagel®
+Sterile lubricant with ancillary desinfecting properties, such as Endosgel®, or a lubricant with an additional local anaesthetic, such as Instillagel®

 Mirror (for women)